Frequently asked questions

 How do I enroll my patients?

-If you’d like to prescribe CHOLBAM for your patient, download the Patient Enrollment Form.
-Once you have filled out the form and/or have your patient consent for Mirum Access Plus services, fax it to 1-855-282-4884.
+If you’d like to prescribe CHOLBAM for your patient, download the Patient Enrollment Form and Patient Authorization Form.
+Once you have filled out the forms for Mirum Access Plus services, fax them to 1-855-282-4884.

 REFERENCES: 1.
 CHOLBAM.
 Prescribing information.
 Mirum Pharmaceuticals, Inc. 2.
 Berendse K, Klouwer FCC, Koot BGP, et al. Cholic acid therapy in Zellweger spectrum disorders.
 J Inherit Metab Dis.
 2016;39(6):859-868. doi: 10.1007/s10545-016-9962-9 3.
 Braverman NE, Raymond GV, Rizzo WB, et al. Peroxisome biogenesis disorders in the Zellweger spectrum: An overview of current diagnosis, clinical manifestations, and treatment guidelines.
 Mol Genet Metab.
 2016:117(3):313-321. doi: 10.1016/j.ymgme.2015.12.009 4.
 Jansen RLM, Santana-Molina C, van den Noort M, Devos DP, van der Klei IJ.
 Comparative genomics of peroxisome biogenesis proteins: making sense of the PEX proteins.
 Front Cell Dev Biol.
 2021;9:654163. doi:10.3389/fcell.2021.654163 5.
 Waterham HR, Ebberink MS. Genetics and molecular basis of human peroxisome biogenesis disorders.
 Biochim Biophys Acta.
 2012;1822(9):1430-1441. doi:10.1016/j.bbadis.2012.04.006 6.
 Klouwer FCC, Berendse K, Ferdinandusse S, Wanders RJA, Engelen M, Poll-The BT.
 Zellweger spectrum disorders: clinical overview and management approach.
 Orphanet J Rare Dis.
 2015;10:151. doi: 10.1186/s13023-015-0368-9 7.
 Braverman NE, D’Agostino MD, Maclean GE.
 Peroxisome biogenesis disorders: biological, clinical and pathophysiological perspectives.
 Dev Disabil Res Rev. 2013;17(3):187-196. doi: 10.1002/ddrr.1113 8.
 Zellweger H, Maertens P, Superneau D, Wertelecki W. History of the cerebrohepatorenal syndrome of Zellweger and other peroxisomal disorders.
 South Med J. 1988;81(3):357-364. doi: 10.1097/00007611-198803000-00017 9.
 Poll-The BT, Saudubray JM, Ogier HA, et al. Infantile Refsum disease: an inherited peroxisomal disorder.
 Comparison with Zellweger syndrome and neonatal adrenoleukodystrophy.
 Eur J Pediatr.
 1987;146:477-483. doi: 10.1007/BF00441598